-EFRAG supports including disclosure objectives to provide information to help investors to understand the benefits that a company's management expects from an acquisition when agreeing the price to acquire a business and the extent to which an acquisition is meeting management's objectives for the acquisition.
+EFRAG supports sees merits in including disclosure objectives to provide information to help investors to understand the benefits that a company's management expects from an acquisition when agreeing the price to acquire a business and the extent to which an acquisition is meeting management's objectives for the acquisition.

-EFRAG also generally supports the proposals to require a company to disclose information about the strategic rationale and management's objectives for an acquisition as at the acquisition date and to subsequently disclose information about whether it is meeting those objectives.
+EFRAG also generally supports the proposals to require a company to disclose EFRAG acknowledges that information about the strategic rationale and management's objectives for an acquisition as at the acquisition date and to subsequently disclose information subsequent disclosures about whether itan acquisition is meeting those objectives would be useful.
 However, EFRAG notes that there would be some practical issues to consider in relation to those disclosures, both to ensure that users receive sufficient and relevant information and that the costs of preparing/disclosing the information would not outweigh the benefits.
+In this regard EFRAG notes that some of the quantitative information to be provided are based on management expectations and would often be non-GAAP measures.
+EFRAG has not formed a view whether placing this information in the financial statements, as opposed to placing it in the management commentary, would be preferable.
+EFRAG is seeking constituents' views on this topic.

-In addition, for the disclosures suggested on expected synergies, EFRAG questions whether the benefits would outweigh the costs.
+In addition, This also applies for the disclosures suggested on expected synergies.
+In addition, EFRAG questions whether the benefits of these disclosures, which reliability would depend on the specific circumstances, would outweigh the costs.
 Similarly, EFRAG does not consider that the benefits would outweigh the costs for the proposal to disclose cash flows from operating activities as part of the requirements currently included in paragraph B64(q) of IFRS 3 Business Combinations.
 EFRAG is seeking inputs from constituents on costs (Questions 2 to 5 of the DP).